Paulo Skaf: Business career

-Another striking moment in Skaf's trajectory was the action moved against the CPMF (tax applied in financial transaction).
+Skaf also made an action against the CPMF (tax applied in financial transaction).
 This taxation was implemented in 1997 and abolished in 2007 after a fierce dispute in the Senate.
-In São Paulo, Skaf worked hard in order that the matter was discussed at specialized sector.
+In São Paulo, Skaf demanded that the matter was discussed in the specialized sector.
 On December 13, 2007, Skaf was able to celebrate the end of CPMF as the Senate declared its end from December 31 of the same year and preventing its reestablishment in 2008.
-An official notice from FIESP on behalf of Skaf, declared a “victory of Brasil”.
+An official notice from FIESP on behalf of Skaf declared a “victory of Brasil”.

-It was also under his management in which FIESP led a campaign for two achievements: the creation of the General law for micro and small businesses and de dismiss of taxes over products derived from wheat, which led to a decrease in price of bread and pasta.
+It was also under his management in which FIESP led a campaign for two achievements: the creation of the General law for micro and small businesses and dismissing of taxes over products derived from wheat, which led to a decrease in price of bread and pasta.

 In 2009, one of the most successful actions of Paulo Skaf was the decrease of 30% over spreads, easing the obtainment of bank credit, therefore, generating employment and production.
 Another highlight was the leadership at FIESP, defending the receipt, from exporters, of credits related to the legal reimbursement of IPI provided at external sales.

-In 2011, the campaign Energia a Preço Justo (Fair price for energy), with the aim to mobilize the population against the renovation without biddings from overdue energy companies.
+In 2011, the campaign Energia a Preço Justo (Fair price for energy), with the aim to mobilize the population against the renovation without bidding from overdue energy companies, began.
 The result was a discount of 20% in the energy bills of Brazilians, announced by Brazilian government in 2013.
-This campaign was able to generate an economy of 30 billions per year.
+This campaign was able to generate an economy of 30 billion per year.

-From June 2011 to April 2012, FIESP promoted a strong mobilization towards the provisional measure to put an end at the port war, resolution nº 72, and that it should be approved by the senate.
+From June 2011 to April 2012, the FIESP promoted a strong mobilization towards the provisional measure to put an end to the port war, resolution nº 72, and that it should be approved by the senate.
 This measure proposed the annulment of tax breaks over imported products via discount over the Imposto sobre Circulação de Mercadoria e Serviços (ICMS) putting an end to the so-called port war.